brnZ/resume/resume.md

   - Network (The Game) - designed agent that plays the game Network against a human or another agent using minimax search with alpha-beta pruning (Java)

 CS 61C - Machine Structures
-  - LIFC Compiler - compiler from hombrew language of LIFC to MIPS assembly (lexing, parsing, static analysis, code generation) (C)
+  - LIFC Compiler - compiler from homebrew language of LIFC to MIPS assembly (lexing, parsing, static analysis, code generation) (C)
   - Eigenvector Finding - simple eigenvector finding algorithm optimized with Intel SSE and OpenMP (C)
   - Processor Design - 2-stage pipelined processor for the Ida 2 assembly language (Logisim)